The society is steered by a board currently comprised of 13

 Paula A. Marin Zapata

-Communications officer (on leave)
+Communications officer

 I’m currently working as a data scientist in the Machine Learning Research group at Bayer Pharma AG, focusing on deep learning applications to high content imaging.
 I have a background in biological engineering and applied mathematics.